deb-intel/LPOTtest/_sources/docs/ux.md.txt

 ## Tuning

-Having a Model Configuration created, you can do the following:
+Now that you have created a Model Configuration, you can do the following:

 * See the generated config (by clicking the **Show config** link).
 * Start the tuning process: